kiali/kiali.io/content/en/docs/Features/internationalization.md

 ![Masthead language selector](/images/documentation/features/internationalization-masthead.png "Masthead language selector")

-By default language selector is hidden and English is the default language.
+By default the language selector is hidden, and English is the default language.

 In order to show the language selector a feature flag must be enabled in Kiali CR configuration: